vedashruta/learn-go/README.md

 ## Concurrency Patterns:
-1. **Generator**:
+1. **Generator**: Generator functions are used to generate a sequence of values.
-2. **Consumers**:
+2. **Consumers**: Consumer consumes the value produced by Generator.
 3. **Pipeline**: A series of stages where each stage processes data and passes it to the next stage.
-This pattern is useful when you have a chain of computations or transformations
+This pattern is useful when you have a chain of computations or transformations.
 4. **Fan-Out and Fan-In Pattern**:
    - **Fan-out**: Distribute tasks to multiple goroutines (workers) to process data concurrently.
    - **Fan-in**: Merge results from multiple goroutines into a single result.